 Our product is a completely risk-free test for prostate cancer, allowing for a safer and less painful screening by substantially reducing the number of unnecessary biopsies.
 Consequently, our product will have a beneficial impact on the quality of life of the affected men as well as on health care costs.

-With the support of the Gebert Rüf Foundation and collaborating with two Swiss Urology Clinics, we have expanded our previous study to a larger scale and started to validate the product concept for its clinical relevance.
-Testing 51 patients up to this stage of the project, we have proved that PROBAN could reduce the number of unnecessary prostate biopsy by 63% without missing any tumors (100% sensitivity).
-By the end of 2019, we plan to complete this validation run on a total of 150 patients.
+With the support of the Gebert Rüf Stiftung and collaborating with two Swiss Urology Clinics, we have expanded our previous study to a larger scale and started to validate the product concept for its clinical relevance.
+Testing 75 patients up to this stage of the project, we have proved that PROBAN could reduce the number of unnecessary prostate biopsy by 33% without missing any tumors (100% sensitivity).
+Furthermore, through a mass-spectrometry screening on a selected cohort of samples, we have identified hundreds of candidate biomarkers that can improve the performance of PROBAN to reach a sensitivity of 100% and specificity of 90%.
+Thanks to the data generated in this project, we have received substantial financing to support its continuation with the validation of the new biomarkers and their combination in a final multiplex immune-assay.
 Upon study completion, the project team plans to start a biotech company in order to boost the development of our product that can open new avenues for PCa management and patient care.

 Banzola I., M.C., Wyler S., Hudolin T., Manzella G., Chiarugi A., Boldorini R., Sais G., Schmidli T.S., Chiffi G., Bachmann A., Sulser T., Spagnoli GC and Provenzano M., Expression of Indoleamine 2,3-Dioxygenase Induced by IFN- and TNF- as Potential Biomarker of Prostate Cancer Progression.
 Frontiers in Immunology, 2018.
 May 29;9:1051